oabb/bundeslaender-atlas-oa/README.md

 # Bundesländer Atlas Open Access / Atlas on Open Access in German Federal States

-Repository to start a community work on mapping the activities of Open Access in Germany

-# data file
-The data was collected as a part of the BMBF-funded project "open-access-network" and comprises three levels: The activities of the federal states, state dossiers (so-called "Länderdossiers") and the activities of the institutions (approx. 800 institutions), with an initial focus on research institutions under public law.
-The collection is updated regularly.
+# Data description (data files to be added soon)
+The data is collected within the BMBF-funded project "open-access.network".
+The data collection consists of two parts: One collection on OA strategies of German federal states and one collection on strategies and services of German research institutions.
+For now the data collection focusses on universities and universities of applied sciences.
+German research institutions will be added later.

  # Open Access activities of the institutions